Docaro

 A photorealistic image depicting a diverse group of adult professionals in a modern Canadian workplace, engaged in a collaborative meeting around a conference table, symbolizing ethical conduct, teamwork, and professional integrity.
 The scene includes adults of various ethnicities, wearing business attire, with natural lighting from large windows overlooking a cityscape, evoking a sense of trust and respect in the work environment.
 No children are present in the image.

-Explore the essential role of codes of conduct in Canadian workplaces, including legal requirements, best practices, and their impact on employee behavior and organizational ethics.
+Explore codes of conduct in Canadian workplaces: legal requirements, best practices, and their impact on ethics and employee behavior.

 A photorealistic image depicting a professional office setting where an adult employee is being guided by a supervisor during a compliance training session, symbolizing enforcement of workplace conduct codes.
 The scene includes diverse adult professionals in business attire, with subtle elements like a whiteboard showing code guidelines, emphasizing professionalism and accountability in a Canadian corporate environment.